photo/mobile-android/README.md

 # Face Account Credentials for OpenPhoto
 The file `FakeAccountOpenPhotoApi.java` is a fake implementation for the interface `IAccountOpenOpenphotoApi.java`.
 This fake implementation will return credentials to the site http://apigee.openphoto.me

+#Environment
+To make the environment working we need to **Add Support Library** in the project `ActionBarSherlock`.
+These are the steps on Eclipse:
+1. Click with right button in the project `ActionBarSherlock`
+2. Select _Android Tools_
+3. Select _Add Support Library_
+4. Accept and Finish